Notes on CHPC-Cluster¶

 The command to pop message is notify-send

-, and note that successful command exits with 0, use the script to check the ssh connection,
+, and note that a successful command exits with 0, use the script to check the status of ssh connection,

 #!/bin/bash